-You may know that stage lighting does not run in “auto” mode or control itself (if you want it to look good).
+You may already know that stage lighting does not usually run in “auto” mode or control itself.

 Lighting consoles use low-voltage control signal to tell the dimmers, LED’s and moving lights what to do.
-Most lighting consoles use a control protocol called DMX512, or DMX for short, but some use Microplex or some other sort of proprietary control protocol.
+Most lighting consoles use a control protocol called DMX512, or DMX for short.

 As I mentioned before, lighting consoles, or boards, come in all different shapes and sizes.